veracity/veracity-documentation/common/markdown/service-api/service-api.md

   firstName (string, optional),
   lastName (string, optional),
   email (string, optional),
-  options (RegistrationOptions, optional): Specify additional creation controll options, this is not mandatory }
+  options (RegistrationOptions, optional): Specify additional creation control options, this is not mandatory }

 RegistrationOptions {
-  sendMail (boolean, optional): Set this to false to take responsibillity of sending the registration email to the user. , createSubscription (boolean, optional): Make the service create a default subscription for the newly created user , serviceId (string, optional): The service id to create subscription for , role (string, optional): Specify the accessLevel/role the user should have with the new subscription.
+  sendMail (boolean, optional): Set this to false to take responsibility of sending the registration email to the user. , createSubscription (boolean, optional): Make the service create a default subscription for the newly created user , serviceId (string, optional): The service id to create subscription for , role (string, optional): Specify the accessLevel/role the user should have with the new subscription.
 Optional